geoffreyvanwyk/phel-lang.org/content/documentation/control-flow.md

 (throw expr)
 ```

-The _expr_ is evaluated and thrown, therefore _expr_ must return a value that implements PHP's `Throwable` interface.
+The _expr_ is evaluated and thrown; therefore, _expr_ must return a value that implements PHP's `Throwable` interface.

 ## Try, Catch and Finally